artsy/artsy.github.io/_posts/2020-01-20-graphql-relay-windowed-pagination.markdown

 }
 ```

-but we're pretty much done, this is all just Relay boilerplate at this point.
+But we're pretty much done, this is all just Relay boilerplate at this point.

 Putting it all together, our refetch container winds up rendering a fully functional pagination component in one
 line: